Nickchapman3773/Uranium-Fever/docs/main/updating.md

 :::

 :::note Manual Downloads
-Manual downloads, such as Tale of Two Wastelands and New Vegas Reloaded, do not need to be redownloaded or reinstalled when updating Uranium Fever.
+Manual downloads, such as Tale of Two Wastelands, do not need to be redownloaded or reinstalled when updating Uranium Fever.
 :::